DworkinLab/episodicSequenceData/create_mpileup.md

   - Change so all files like this:  _R1_001.fastq.gz (or R2_001...)

-Step 1: make sure project_dir is set correct in mkdir script below, and all files are in raw_dir=${project_dir}/raw_dir Step 2: md5sum all raw files: changes depending on the file name
+Step 1: make sure project_dir is set correct in ${mkdir script} below, and all files are in raw_dir=${project_dir}/raw_dir Step 2: md5sum all raw files: changes depending on the file name (example below)

 ```
 md5sum - c md5.txt
 ```

-Step 3:
+Step 3: Fastqc

 ###Create all working Directories and bringing in reference sequence and indexing